Solutions to twisted word equations and equations in virtually free groups

-\begin{proposition} If $\cA\neq \es$, then $\cS$ has at least one solution.
+\begin{proposition} Let $\cA$ be a trim, finite \subauto of $\cF$.
+If $\cA\neq \es$, then $\cS$ has at least one solution.
 If $\cA$ contains a directed cycle, then $\cS$ has infinitely many solutions.
-Moreover, if $\cA$ is complete, then the converse of of both assertions is true. \end{proposition}
+Moreover, if $\cA$ is complete, then the converse of both assertions is true. \end{proposition}

 \begin{proof} If $\cA\neq \es$, then $\cS$ has at least one solution by \prref{prop:bf}.
-Now assume that $\cA$ contains a directed cycle, then there is an accepting path with a directed cycle and this cycle doesn't involve any final state as final states are without outgoing arcs.
+Now assume that $\cA$ contains a directed cycle.
+By hypothesis $\cA$ is trim.
+Hence, there is an accepting path with a directed cycle and this cycle doesn't involve any final state as final states are without outgoing arcs.
 Let $E_{s}\arc{h_s} \cdots \arc{h_{t}} E_t = E_s$ be this cycle.
-Without restriction we have $t > s$ and $\Abs {E_{s}} \leq \Abs {E_{s+1}}$ because $\N^\ell$ admits no infinite strictly descending chains.
-This means $E_{s}\arc{\eps} E_{s+1}$ must be a \subst \tra.
-Hence, by definition of $\cA$, it is defined due to some $\tau$ with $\abs{\tau(X)}_a\geq 1$ for some $X$.
+Without restriction we have $t > s$ and $\Abs {E_{s}} = \Abs {E_{s+1}}$ because $\N^\ell$ admits no infinite strictly descending chains.
+This means $E_{s}\arc{\eps} E_{s+1}$ must be a \subst \tra which is defined by some $\tau$ with $\abs{\tau(X)}_a\geq 1$ for some $X$ where $X$ appears in the equation belonging to ${E}_s$ and $a$ is a constant.
 Hence, on some accepting path we can pop out an arbitrary number of letters of $X$.
-Since on paths from an initial state to $E_{s}$ the labels are nonerasing \Endos, we see that we can make $\sig(X)\in A^*$ at the initial state $E_\init$ larger and larger.
+Since on paths from an initial state to $E_{s}$ the labels are non-erasing \Endos, we see that we can make $\sig(X)\in A^*$ at the initial state $E_\init$ larger and larger.
 Thus, there are infinitely many solutions.
 The converse, under the assumption that (\ref{eq:compA}) holds, is trivial. \end{proof}